Policy paper

 The regulatory framework for PISCES will be developed using a financial markets infrastructure (FMI) sandbox, as established under the Financial Services and Markets Act 2023 (FSMA 2023).
 FMI sandboxes enable the government to temporarily modify or not apply certain legislation, to support market operators to trial new or developing FMI technology or practices.

-The Treasury intends to lay a statutory instrument before Parliament in May 2025, which will provide the legal framework for the PISCES Sandbox.
-Once the legislation has been laid, the Financial Conduct Authority will publish its rules, and the PISCES Sandbox will be established.
+HM Treasury is planning to lay a statutory instrument before Parliament in May 2025, to provide the legal framework for the PISCES Sandbox.
+Following this, the Financial Conduct Authority will publish their final rules after the legislation comes into force in June 2025, and operators will be able to apply to operate a PISCES trading platform.

-This technical note provides guidance regarding how PISCES trading events will interact with 2 tax advantaged share schemes (Enterprise Management Incentives and Company Share Option Plan) and sets out the tax implications for employees selling their shares on PISCES.
+This technical note provides guidance regarding how PISCES trading events will interact with the tax advantaged share schemes (enterprise management incentives, company share option plan, Save As You Earn (SAYE) option scheme and share incentive plans) and sets out the tax implications for employees selling their shares on PISCES.

-If there are any questions regarding this document, please email HMRC.
+For questions about this document, please email HMRC.

 Employment related securities (ERS) are securities, such as shares, that are acquired by reason of employment.

 A company will often award ERS using a share scheme.
 The scheme will be set up to award shares directly to employees or to grant options for employees to purchase shares.
-Where the terms of any option agreement, any shareholders’ agreement and the company’s articles of association permit, an employee might wish to acquire shares in order to sell them via a PISCES platform.
+Where the terms of any contract such as an option agreement, any shareholders’ agreement and the company’s articles of association permit, an employee might wish to acquire shares in order to sell them via a PISCES platform.

 A gain arising from an acquisition of shares by an employee is employment income and chargeable to Income Tax and, where the shares are readily convertible assets (RCAs), Class 1 National Insurance contributions (NICs).

-Tax relief will be available for shares acquired under a tax advantaged share scheme, provided that the conditions of the scheme and any option agreement are met.
+Tax relief will be available for shares acquired under a tax advantaged share scheme, provided that the conditions of the scheme and any contract are met.

 Readily convertible assets